 With all their homework tasks, children will need the support of their parents to gain the full benefit of the learning experience.

-A learning letter is sent out to parents each week for our younger children.
+A learning letter is sent out to parents each week outlining homework and giving ideas for parents to do that reinforces the week's learning.